sekne18/ft_transcendence/README.md

 Full-Stack App showcasing Pong game with user authentication, etc.

 # DEV SETUP GUIDE:
+make sure you are using version 22.15.0 of node
 ## setting up the backend:
 ```
 cd backend